-As a composer, Matthew has been commissioned by The Singers, the Dale Warland Singers, Choral Arts Ensemble of Rochester (MN), Ames Chamber Artists, Chanson, the Minnesota MMEA All-State Choir, and numerous high school, collegiate, and church choirs.
-He is co-editor of the Matthew and Michael Culloton Choral Series with Santa Barbara Publishing Company.
-He is also the editor of the Christmas with The Singers Choral Series published by MorningStar Music Publishers.His music is published by Santa Barbara Music Publishing, Hinshaw Music, Mark Foster Music (Shawnee),Kjos Music, and Graphite Publishing.
+As a composer, Culloton has been commissioned by The Singers, the Dale Warland Singers, Choral Arts Ensemble of Rochester (MN), Ames Chamber Artists, Chanson, the Minnesota MMEA All-State Choir, and numerous professional, community, school, and church choirs.
+He is the editor of the Christmas with The Singers Choral Series published by MorningStar Music Publishers, and co-editor of the Matthew and Michael Culloton Choral Series with Santa Barbara Publishing Company.
+His choral music is published by MorningStar Music, E.C.
+Schirmer, G. Schirmer, Santa Barbara Music Publishing, Hinshaw Music, Mark Foster Music (Shawnee), and Kjos Music.

 An experienced and celebrated music educator, Culloton began his teaching career in the Long Prairie – Grey Eagle School District.
 From 2000-2006, he was Director of Choral Activities at Hopkins High School.
 His passion for connecting with singers of all ages through valuable collaborative opportunities is still apparent through the engagement work of The Singers, and the many classroom masterclasses he leads each year.
 In November 2004, Matthew was presented with the MN ACDA Outstanding Young Choral Conductor of the Year Award.
 In the fall of 2003, he was the recipient of the VocalEssence/ACDA of Minnesota Creative Programming Award for his work at Hopkins High School.